 Thread veins are small and abnormally dilated blood vessels that are often found on the legs.
 The presence of these veins can lead to feelings of dissatisfaction with your appearance and cause serious knock-on effects when it comes to levels of self-confidence.

 The cause of thread veins is unknown, but:

-During the procedure, a solution will be injecting into the veins, which causes the vein to swell up and become sticky.
-A compression will then be applied to close the veins.
-Depending on the size of the veins requiring treatment, you should expect to wear the compression from between 24-72 hours continuously then during the day for an additional 2-7 days.
-Over this time, the vein will heal and be absorbed into your body, naturally fading away.
+A compression (stockings or a tight bandage) will then be applied to close the veins.
+Depending on the size of the veins requiring treatment, you should expect to wear the compression for around 2-3 days.
+Over this time, the veins will heal and be absorbed into your body, naturally fading away.

 We’d be delighted if you wanted to arrange a consultation with us.
 Please call the Helpline on 0800 917 4922 for free and professional advice or submit a contact form here for more information.